openmovementproject/openmovement/docs/buildax/docs/user-guide.md

-The Status tab is the landing page for the system, and allows users to verify the running state of the device, including the log file (binary or plaintext) and the status of router peripherals.
+The Status tab is the landing page for the system, and allows users to verify the running state of the device, including the log file (binary or plaintext) and the status of LRS peripherals.

  ![Status](img/status.png)